 Dental Care for Seniors

 On the other end of the spectrum, more senior citizens are practicing preventive dental care measures and retaining their teeth.
-But that doesn’t necessarily mean their dental care has gotten easier.
+But that doesn’t necessarily mean dental care is easier.
 The elderly have complex medical histories and are more likely to keep their permanent teeth, but many older people are living in senior care environments and cared for by family.
 This can make access to adequate dental care a problem.

-Education and training are the keys to success with the elderly.
+Also, education and training are the keys to success with the elderly.
 Not all facilities for senior citizens provide consistent dental care, which may be a matter of awareness.
 As more families take care of their older parents and grandparents at home, they need to learn about oral care too.
 Another concern is how seniors get to and from their dental office and how they schedule regular visits.

 Communication Saves Teeth